 The SCRTD Fire/Life Safety Committee then proceeded to develop a specific criteria for emergency egress from stations.
 An important ingredient in the development of the criteria was the "Station Emergency Egress Study Report" performed by the Fire/Life Safety Committee, with assistance from the station general consultant.
-The approach used to formulate the report is presented in the following sections:
+Included in this Executive Summary are:

-- Metro Rail System Characteristics

-- Review of Codes, Standards and Guidelines

-- Application of Criteria to Metro Rail Stations

-- Results and Conclusions
+- Metro Rail System Characteristics - Overview of Codes, Standards and Guidelines - Overview Application of Criteria to Metro Rail Stations - Summary Results and Conclusions

-1.0 METRO RAIL SYSTEM CHARACTERISTICS
+2.0 METRO RAIL SYSTEM CHARACTERISTICS